-Delineate and evaluate an argument and specific claims in a text, assessing the validity or fallacy of key statements by examining whether the supporting evidence is relevant and sufficient.
-Recognize when irrelevant evidence is introduced.
-(RI)

-■ Standard 9-10.R.14: Analyze two or more works of fiction with similar themes or topics, drawing on patterns of events, characters types, and stylistic choices.
+Evaluate an argument and specific claims in a text, assessing the validity of key statements by examining whether the supporting evidence is relevant and sufficient.
+(RI) - Standard 7-8.R.14: Compare two or more works of fiction with similar themes or topics, drawing on patterns of events or character types.
 (RL)

-Analyze how two or more texts about the same topic shape their presentations by emphasizing different evidence or advancing different interpretations of facts; identify where the texts disagree on matters of fact or interpretation.
+Compare how two or more texts about the same topic shape their presentations by emphasizing different evishape their presentations by emphasizing different evidence or advancing different interpretations of facts; identify where the texts disagree on matters of fact or interpretation.
 (RI)

-Strand 3: WRITING (9-10.W)
+Strand 3: WRITING (7-8.W)